Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## Fees and Revenue Sources

-There are several ways in which a gateway can seek to profit from CSC Ledger integration.
+There are several ways in which a gateway can seek to profit from STM Ledger integration.
 These can include:

 * Withdrawal and Deposit fees.
-Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from the CSC Ledger.
-You have the power to determine the rate you credit people when they move money onto and off of the CSC Ledger through your gateway.
+Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from the STM Ledger.
+You have the power to determine the rate you credit people when they move money onto and off of the STM Ledger through your gateway.
 * Transfer fees.
 You can set a percentage fee to charge automatically when customers send each other issuances created by your issuing address.
-This amount is debited from the CSC Ledger, decreasing your obligation each time your issuances change hands.
+This amount is debited from the STM Ledger, decreasing your obligation each time your issuances change hands.
 See [TransferRate](#transferrate) for details.
 * Indirect revenue from value added.
-CSC Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
+STM Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
-* Interest on CSC Ledger-backed funds.
-You can keep the collateral for the funds you issue in CSC Ledger in a bank account that earns interest.
+* Interest on STM Ledger-backed funds.
+You can keep the collateral for the funds you issue in STM Ledger in a bank account that earns interest.
 Make sure you can always access enough funds to service customer withdrawals.
 * [Financial Exchange](#liquidity-and-currency-exchange).
-A gateway can also make offers to buy and sell its issuances for other issuances in the CSC Ledger, providing liquidity to cross-currency payments and possibly making a profit.
+A gateway can also make offers to buy and sell its issuances for other issuances in the STM Ledger, providing liquidity to cross-currency payments and possibly making a profit.
 (As with all financial exchange, profits are not guaranteed.)

 ### Choosing Fee Rates

 Fees imposed by gateways are optional.
 Higher fees earn more revenue when a gateway's services are used.
 On the other hand, high fees discourage customers from using your services.
-Consider the fees that are charged by other gateways, especially ones issuing similar currencies, as well as traditional payment systems outside of the CSC Ledger, such as wire fees.
+Consider the fees that are charged by other gateways, especially ones issuing similar currencies, as well as traditional payment systems outside of the STM Ledger, such as wire fees.
 Choosing the right fee structure is a matter of balancing your pricing with what the market is willing to pay.

 ## Gateway Compliance